Edward T. Helfenstein: Bishop

 Helfenstein was elected Coadjutor Bishop of Maryland during a diocesan convention held in Baltimore in 1926.
-He was consecrated on December 28, 1926, by Presiding Bishop and Bishop of Maryland John Gardner Murray.
-He then succeeded Murray as diocesan upon his death on October 3, 1929.
+He was consecrated on December 28, 1926, by Presiding Bishop and Bishop of Maryland John Gardner Murray as chief consecrator.
+He succeeded Murray as diocesan upon his death on October 3, 1929.
 He retired on November 1, 1943, and died on December 22, 1947, after a brief illness.